 America’s poison control centers receive roughly half a million calls each year from accidental pharmaceutical exposures in children; the vast majority of these happen to children under 5.
 Nearly all of these are a result of unsupervised children getting into medication.
 Those colorful, delicious ibuprofens are so alluring!
 And so dangerous.
 Hopefully you keep your medicines in a safe place at home, but don’t get caught off guard when you travel.

-Enter the Juno Childsafe Bag (pictured above); kids cannot get into it!
+Enter this childsafe Bag (pictured above); kids cannot get into it!
 This is the perfect place to keep your meds when you travel, or even at home.
 Also!!
 In our research, we found that grandparents are four times more likely than parents to keep prescription medicine in easy-access places.
 Please have a convo with your parents about keeping their medicines put away when your kids are visiting— or vice versa.
 [See also: Babyproofing for Grandparents]

-For me, the Juno is a no-brainer.
+For me, this bag is a no-brainer.
 I have one for my meds and one for the kid’s emergency travel meds, like kid’s ibuprofen, kid’s Benadryl, cough medicine, etc. I use the whole thing as a travel kit with a thermometer, Band-Aids, etc., so everything’s in one place.